fe0093/fe0093/README.md

 ### Hi there, Welcome to my Profile! 👋

 It's a pleasure to meet you all.
+I am a technology enthusiast, and really like to participate in everything, so feel free to call me anytime!
 I'm always interest in talking to new people and add new ideas to contribute to projects of diferent natures and languages.
-Feel free to browse around!
+Feel free to browse around as well!

 ![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felipeaffonsoboschetti/)